gromacs/gromacs/docs/user-guide/mdp-options.rst

    (10)
    The number of coordinate samples used for each AWH update.
    The update interval in steps is :mdp:`awh-nstsample` times this value.
+   A value of zero means no updates,  *i.e.* the bias will stay constant at its initial value.

 .. mdp:: awh-nbias